SwellPoem/Multi-Robot-simulator/README.md

 ## World and Objects
 The world is represented by a grid and an image stored in the map folder.
 The image is loaded using OpenCV.<br />
 In the world 3 robots and 3 lidars are present, represented as black circles with a series of rays navigating in the map.<br />
-The robot and the lidar parameters are declared in the Json file called ``` config.json ```, and include several features like the maximum rotational and translational velocity for the robot, and the field of view aperture and the number of beams fdor the lidar.
+The robot and the lidar parameters are declared in the Json file called ``` config.json ```, and include several features like the maximum rotational and translational velocity for the robot, and the field of view aperture and the number of beams for the lidar.
 Robot and the lidars are all world items, so their classes are declared as WorldItem subclasses.

 ## ROS nodes
 The ROS version used for the project is ROS Noetic.<br />
-Two ROS nodes files are present:
+Three ROS nodes files are present:

 ``` simulation_node ``` : controls the representational part of the world, extracting the map from the Json file and loading it into a world object.
 From the Json file it also reads the properties of the objects, robots and lidars, creating and storing them in vectors of shared pointers.
 The main loop redraws the world advancing by a certain time step.